samanthashleyrose/README-generator/README.md

 1. Begin by installing Node.js on your computer's terminal/commmand-line.
 For detailed installation instructions, vist <a href='https://nodejs.org/en'>Node.js.org</a>.

 2. Verify the installation of npm, which usually comes bundled with Node.js.
 Execute the command `npm -v` in your terminal/commmand-line to confirm that you have the latest version downloaded.
+If npm is not installed, run the command `npm i` before continuing.

 ## Usage

 The following steps outline the usage of the README Generator.
 Ensure that you have satisfied all installation requirements before proceeding with the following usage instructions.

-1. Initiate the cloning process from the GitHub repository by selecting "Clone."
-Execute the Git Clone command in your terminal/commmand-line.
+1. Initiate the cloning process from the GitHub repository by selecting "Code."
+Copy the SSH link then execute the `git clone <paste SSH link>` command in your terminal/commmand-line.
 Next, open the cloned project in your preferred code editor.

 2. Execute the command `node [current file.file type]` in your terminal, replacing `[current file.file type]` with the appropriate file name and type.
 For instance, the command may look like: `node index.js`.